 In 2006 he got in contact with Liars.
 Developed over six years of prototyping, he fully realised the Moodswinger for them with commissions from numerous other musicians to follow.

 Landman has custom built derivatives for such musical luminaries as Sonic Youth, Half Japanese, Enon, Lou Barlow, The Dodos, Blood Red Shoes, Liars, HEALTH, Liam Finn, The Luyas, Kaki King, The Veils, Melt-Banana, Micachu & The Shapes, The Go!
 Team, These Are Powers, Jay Malhotra (Kate Nash), Mauro Pawlowski (Ex-Evil Superstars, dEUS), Women, Action Beat, Peter James Taylor, Rhys Chatham, Dustin Wong, Philippe Petit, Remko Scha (†), Ritornel, Hifi Club, Tomoko Sauvage and others.

 Around 2008 he started giving lectures and presentations with his instruments, leading to a request in 2009 for a practical building workshop.
 This became the rise of the Home Swinger project.
 A Gesamtkunstwerk consisting of a DIY-workshop where people build their own electric instrument and often followed by an afternoon rehearsal on the second day and a 40 minute ensemble performance with multiple Home Swingers, drums, basses, and guitars in the tradition of the Rhys Chatham and Glenn Branca compositions.

 Soon after the rise of the Home Swinger project, a series of other building workshops followed with all kinds of different instruments such as kalimbas, hacked harddisc drives, daxophones, amped coca-cola bottles.
 He quit working for the famous acts and discontinued his famous models like the Moodswinger and the Springtime.
 The workshops and performances became his main activity.

-Events have taken place in AU, BE, CH, DK, EE, ES, FR, FI, GE, HR, LV, NL, PL, PT, RS, RU, SI, SV, UK, and the US, at notable places like Villette Sonique (Paris), SKIF (St. Petersburg), Knitting Factory (NYC), Le Lieu Unique (Nantes), Le Guess Who?
-(Utrecht), Nantes University, Royal Academy of Music (London), Bradford University, Tanned Tin (Castello), Liverpool International Music Festival, Resonate Festival (Belgrade), Lab30 (Augsburg), and The Smell (LA), and Haus der Kulturen der Welt (Berlin).
+Events have taken place in AU, BE, CH, DK, EE, ES, FR, FI, GER, HR, ISL, IT, LV, MLT, NL, PL, PT, RS, RU, SI, SV, UK, and the US, at notable places like Villette Sonique (Paris), SKIF (St. Petersburg), Knitting Factory (NYC), Le Lieu Unique (Nantes), Le Guess Who?
+(Utrecht), Nantes University, Royal Academy of Music (London), Bradford University, Tanned Tin (Castello), Liverpool International Music Festival, Resonate Festival (Belgrade), Lab30 (Augsburg), The Smell (LA), and Haus der Kulturen der Welt (Berlin).

 In 2012 Landman formed the 2-piece band Bismuth w/ producer & multi-instrumentalist Arnold van de Velde.
 He built a wide range instruments for Bismuth when the band grew into a broader set list.